apache/iotdb/Readme.md

 IoTDB>
 ```
 ### Have a try
-Now, you can use IoTDB SQL to operate IoTDB, and when you’ve had enough fun, you can input 'quit' or 'exit' command to leave the client.
+Now, you can use IoTDB SQL to operate IoTDB, and when you've had enough fun, you can input 'quit' or 'exit' command to leave the client.

 But lets try something slightly more interesting: